Documentation Index

 Create Refund

-Create a refund request for a specified order, supporting full or partial refunds (actual capabilities are subject to platform configuration).
-To prevent fund theft, refunds will be returned to the original payment method.
+Create a refund request for a specified order, only supporting full refunds now (partial refunds will be supported later.
+Actual capabilities are subject to platform configuration).

 - URL:

-POST /api/v1/refund/create - Content-Type:
+POST /api/v1/refund/create

 application/json